RicktoriousLimited/AIresearch/README.md

 - The shared service layer lives under `src/App/Extraction` and wraps the core `SemanticEngine` for stable results across every interface.
-- Frontend assets for the workbench are in `web/assets/workbench.*`.
+- Frontend assets for the workbench are in `assets/workbench.*`.
-- The ecommerce prototype that previously shipped with the project now lives at `web/ricktorious.php` for archival purposes, while the new markets module powering `web/markets.php` focuses the semantic stack on autonomous news and sentiment analytics.
+- The ecommerce prototype that previously shipped with the project now lives at `ricktorious.php` for archival purposes, while the new markets module powering `markets.php` focuses the semantic stack on autonomous news and sentiment analytics.

 Contributions and feature ideas are welcome—open an issue or submit a pull